-Software")2 group [3], the JasPar ("Japan Automotive Software Platform Architecture") consortium [4] in 2004, the EASIS ("Electronic Architecture and System Engineering for Integrated Safety Systems") project consortium [2] in 2003, and last but not least the AU-TOSAR ("Automotive Open System Architecture") consortium [11] in 2003.
+- Vehicle Distributed Executive")1 consortium [6] in 1993/94, the ASAM ("Association for Standardization of Automation and Measuring Systems") initiative [1], the HIS ("Herstellerinitiative Software")2 group [4], the JasPar ("Japan Automotive Software Platform Architecture") consortium [5] in 2004, the EASIS ("Electronic Architecture and System Engineering for Integrated Safety Systems") project consortium [2] in 2003, the AUTOSAR ("Automotive Open System Architecture") consortium [12] in 2003, and the GENIVI Alliance [3] in 2009.

 This chapter provides an overview of today's state-of-the-art in standardization of automotive software infrastructures.
 The chapter is structured as follows: Section 2 provides a short overview of the automotive hardware architecture.
 Section 3 provides information on the software modules specified by the German working groups OSEK/VDX.
-Section 4 describes the software modules defined by the HIS group.
-Section 5 illustrates the software modules standardized by the ISO.
-Section 7 deals with the AUTOSAR initiative.
-Section 8 focuses on the Japanese counterpart to AUTOSAR named JasPar, and Section 9 provides a short summary, concluding the chapter.
+Section 4 illustrates the software modules standardized by the ISO.
+Section 5 targets the software modules defined by ASAM.
+Section 6 deals with the AUTOSAR initiative.
+Section 7 provides a short summary, concluding the chapter.